LoRa Configuration

 - Click Add to confirm and proceed.

-Once the device successfully joins or communicates, its "LAST SEEN" status will be updated in the End Devices List, indicating it is online and active.
+Once the device successfully joins or communicates, its "LAST SEEN" field will be updated in the End Devices List will be updated with a timestamp (e.g., 5s ago), showing when the device was last active.

 Manage Applications